tomgu1991/tomgu1991.github.io/blog/Technical/Tsmart/Memory Model Definition.md

 ### TODO

 1. how to describe bit-version of float/double?

 2. for return value, the reference or a copy?

+   A: always consider as copy (return value can be constant/register)

 3. Merge and Stop operator?

 4. the value of PointerValue and all AggregateValue needs discussion

 5. whether we need Opaque structure

 6. BigDecimal or long for IntegerValue

 7. global is stored continually?

 8. more examples

 9. global/heap/stackFrame also need key->value???

 10. where to store the result of `getelementptr`